superapple8x/match-profile/must_read/developer_instructions.md

 ## 7. Conclusion
 Adhering to these instructions will ensure that the project remains maintainable, secure, and scalable.
 Thorough documentation and a consistent activity log are critical for future development and troubleshooting.

+## 8. Notes:

+- When testing file storage, make sure to change directories on fileOperations.js